MouseLand/Kilosort/README.md

 ### Installation ###

-Required toolboxes: parallel computing toolbox, signal processing toolbox, MATLAB >=R2016b
+Required toolboxes: parallel computing toolbox, signal processing toolbox, Statistics and Machine Learning Toolbox, MATLAB >=R2016b

 You must run and complete successfully `mexGPUall.m` in the `CUDA` folder.
 This requires mexcuda support, which comes with the parallel computing toolbox.
 To set up mexcuda compilation, install the exact version of the CUDA toolkit compatible with your MATLAB version (see [here](https://www.mathworks.com/help/distcomp/gpu-support-by-release.html)).
 On Windows, you must also install a CPU compiler, for example the freely available [Visual Studio Community 2013](https://www.visualstudio.com/vs/older-downloads/).
 Note that the most recent editions of Visual Studio are usually not compatible with CUDA.
 If you had previously used a different CPU compiler in MATLAB, you must switch to the CUDA-compatible compiler using `mex -setup C++`.
 For more about mexcuda installation, see these [instructions](http://uk.mathworks.com/help/distcomp/mexcuda.html).